Creative Passport Workshop in Mexico with Lisa Sonora

 Day of the Dead (Dia de los Muertos) Week

 For 10 women who crave creative adventure.

-Is it YOURS?!
-Scroll on down to register.
-Otherwise, get on the waitlist for 2018 and be the first to know when registration opens.
+There is still space in the Creative Passport Mexico MARCH 2018 workshop.
+You can also get on the waitlist for Mexico workshops after March 2018 and be the first to know when registration opens.